New crackdown on high-interest lending

 In 2016, firms made an estimated £2.3bn in revenue from overdrafts, with 30% of this from unarranged overdrafts.
 The charges for those who go into the red without agreement can be high and complex.

+The majority of unarranged overdraft charges were paid by only 1.5% of customers, who paid about £450 a year in fees and charges, the FCA said.

-The FCA is proposing that banks offer more information to customers about when and how they go into the red.
+The regulator is proposing that banks offer more information to customers, including mobile alerts, about when and how they go into the red.

 It is also considering a ban on fixed fees, which can lead to relatively high charges for a small unarranged overdraft.